Sra1Phani/walkthru2/README.md

  # walkthru2

+ ## Introduction

-sample repo for walkthru 2 of fast.ai course
+ This is a sample repo for walkthru 2 of fast.ai course

+ This is another paragraph.

+ ## More details:
+ -  First
+ -  Second